 Today, the restored Victorian landmark remains a historic fixture in the City, serving not only as a museum to Newsome’s accomplishments, but as a venue for exhibitions, special events, and community functions.
 It was the first structure owned by an African-American to receive a National Historic Preservation Award.

 The Newsome House Museum and Cultural Center Foundation is a City-appointed board that supports the exhibits and programs of the Museum.
 Its meetings are open to the community and are held at the Newsome House.
-The remaining meetings for 2023 will be September 21, October 12, November 16, and December 21 at 6PM.
+The first meetings for 2024 will be January 18, February 15, March 21, and April 18 at 6PM.

 Suggested donation: $2.00 per person